dotnet/docs-maui/docs/migration/native-projects.md

 ```

 > [!IMPORTANT]
 > The target framework moniker (TFM) is what denotes the project as using .NET, in this case .NET 8.
 Valid TFMs for equivalent Xamarin native projects are net8.0-android, net8.0-ios, net8.0-macos, net8.0-tvos.
-For information about Target Framework and TFM in .NET, see [Target Framework and TFM](/dotnet/standard/frameworks).
+For information about target frameworks in SDK-style projects, see [Target frameworks in SDK-style projects](/dotnet/standard/frameworks).

 Launch the app to confirm that your development environment can build the app.